Loading...

 MD/PhD Program

-Pursue a joint degrees in medicine, through Duke’ s Medical Scientist Training Program (MSTP).
-This highly competitive program seeks to train leaders in academic medicine, who will combine clinical and research careers.
+Pursue a joint degree in medicine, through Duke’ s Medical Scientist Training Program (MSTP).
+This program seeks to train leaders in academic medicine, who will combine clinical and research careers.
 Successful applicants receive funding to pay for both their medical school and PhD training.
-Interested applicants need to apply to both programs – the PhD program and the MSTP program.
+Applicants must apply to both the PhD and the MSTP program.

 Ph.D.
 Fellowship in Media and Philanthropy

-The Center for Strategic Philanthropy and Civil Society and the DeWitt Wallace Center for Media and Democracy in the Sanford School of Public Policy provide support for a pre-doctoral fellowship in the Ph.D. program of the Sanford School of Public Policy.
+The Center for Strategic Philanthropy and Civil Society and the DeWitt Wallace Center for Media and Democracy provide support for a pre-doctoral fellowship in the Ph.D. program of the Sanford School of Public Policy.
 This position is designed to further research and inform practice on questions at the intersection of the media, philanthropy, and democracy in the U.S.

 UPEP Program in Environmental Policy